cabforum/netsec/docs/NSR.md

 Prior to 2025-03-12, the CA SHALL adhere to these Requirements or Version 1.7 of the Network and Certificate System Security Requirements.
 Effective 2025-03-12, the CA SHALL adhere to these Requirements.

 ### 1. CA Infrastructure and Network Equipment Configuration

+The CA MUST define an inventory of Certificate Systems.

 #### 1.1 Network Segmentation